aflin/rampart_docs/source/tutorial-citysearch.rst

 numbers and add the other columns we want to keep.

 In the ``build_final_table()`` function, we select one row at a time, transform the row by passing it to ``makerow()`` and insert it into our final table.
+Rows are returned from the ``cities_tmp`` table ordered by population so that we do not need to sort them in the web application.

 In addition, we will calculate the geocode necessary to do bounded geographical searches and insert it into the ``geocode`` column.